Table of Contents

 A lease contract must be signed, when the landlord plans to let out his premise for a long period – this could range from 3 years to eternity.
 Also, a lease deed needs to be stamped and registered.
 Owing of the registration, lease agreements are generally not easy to terminate.

-Owing to the sheer value involved in such transactions that require proper legal protection to both, the landlord and the tenant, leasing is more common in the commercial real estate segment.
+Owing to the high value involved in commercial transactions that require proper legal protection to both, the landlord and the tenant, leasing is more common in the commercial real estate segment.
 In such cases, the entire exercise is more formalised.
+The same is not true about renting in the residential segment, especially in the low-cost or mid-range property segments, where both, the tenant and the landlord, often want to skip the hassle of doing the paperwork and base their decisions pertaining to tenancy on their instinct or gut feeling.

 What is a rent agreement?